 In January 1836, the Alamo was in a destitute condition, and needed extensive repairs.
 Texan General Sam Houston considered abandoning the fort, though Commander James Neill and Colonel James Bowie vowed to prepare the defenses and protect the fort from the centralist army.

-Further reinforcements were needed if the Alamo defenders were to have any chance.
+The Alamo defenders needed further reinforcements if the Alamo defenders were to have any chance.
 Thus, Houston sent Lt.
 Colonel William Travis and his cavalry contingent to defend the fort, over Travis’ threat to resign this commission.
 Former Tennessee Congressman Davy Crockett also joined the defense with a group of American volunteers seeking fame and personal reward.

-When Commander Neill was forced to return home due to a family emergency, command was shifted to Travis and Bowie.
+When a family emergency forced Commander Neill forced to return home, command shifted to Travis and Bowie.

 By the time Santa Anna’s army—numbering roughly 1,800—arrived in San Antonio de Bexar on February 23, the Texan defense consisted of roughly 185 men.
 Further reinforcements arrived in the following days to increase this number to between 200-257.